Hardware-Aware Static Optimization of Hyperdimensional Computations: Conclusion

 \section{Conclusion}

-We presented \tool{}, a framework for \textit{statically} optimizing HD computation parameters to minimize resource usage in the presence of hardware error. \tool{} improves on prior parameter-tuning approaches that use Monte Carlo simulation trials to optimize hypervector sizes and thresholds. \tool{} makes use of theoretical results in the HD computing community to aggressively and efficiently optimize distance thresholds and hypervector sizes while still delivering a target accuracy.
-We demonstrated that \tool{}'s analysis results can be leveraged to perform aggressive space-saving optimizations without compromising result fidelity.
-With analysis and programming systems such as \tool{}, we aim to enable the development of principled program optimizations that effectively reduce the computational and memory requirements of HD computations without compromising accuracy.
+We presented \tool{}, a framework for \textit{statically} optimizing HD computation parameters to minimize resource usage in the presence of hardware error. \tool{} produced parametrizations that generalize across queries and data structures and satisfy a target accuracy on expectation. \tool{} improved on dynamic parameter tuning-based approaches that potentially overfit to test data, provide no guarantees, and take orders of magnitude more time to find parametrizations.
+We demonstrated that \tool{}'s analysis results could be leveraged to perform aggressive space-saving optimizations without compromising result fidelity and to systematically analyze emerging technologies' benefits and drawbacks while maintaining iso-accuracy.
+With analysis and programming systems such as \tool{}, we can enable the development of principled program optimizations that effectively reduce the resource requirements of HD computations without compromising accuracy.